rhn-github/Disaster_Response_Pipeline/README.md

 Comparing the results shows that only small increases in accuracy are achieved using GridSearchCV compared to the basic pipeline with this data, in spite of the significantly longer training times.

-This would suggest that with quicker training times, the basic pipeline model would be adequate for use with this data.
-This is perhaps not surprising when one considers that the message data originates from victims and aid workers reporting from the chaos that is a disaster zone, and is therefore likely to be full of anomalies and inaccuracies
+This might suggest that with quicker training times, the basic pipeline model would be adequate for use with this data.
+However before deciding on this, thorough testing of the app using the different models in the back end would be required.

 <a id='credits'></a>